 But when it comes to the real work — like drafting a sales proposal, giving a presentation or even signing a business contract — we still tend to think that only a “real computer” can handle these tasks.
 But that’s no longer true.

 Tablets enable great presentations

 While tablet users once criticized the devices for their lack of productivity software, new apps have silenced those complaints.
-All three major operating systems — iOS, Windows 8 and Android — have released programs for creating, editing and displaying presentations, and it’s about time.
+The two major operating systems — iOS and Android — have released programs for creating, editing and displaying presentations, and it’s about time.

 Tablets often make more sense than a laptop in a meeting or sales presentation.
 They boot up faster than laptops, very light weight making them easy to carry to meetings and pass around during a presentation.